tmpreston/docs-2/docs/api/controller.md

 ### add

-Operation that should render form for adding new item
+Operation that should render a form for adding a new item.

 Mapped to `GET "/add"` endpoint